-The Rothesay Townscape Heritage Initiative (THI) is an exciting project which seeks to revitalise a defined core area within Rothesay’s historic town centre, by offering grants to property owners, and focusing on structural and external repairs to priority buildings.
-The core area includes Guildford Square and surrounding streets – you can view the THI area and current projects on the attached map.
+The Rothesay Townscape Heritage Initiative (THI) is an exciting 5-year project which seeks to revitalise a defined core area within Rothesay’s historic town centre.
+Grants have been offered to property owners to assist with structural and external repairs to bring their properties back to a good state of repair.